Jompda/itm-webassembly/README.md

 # Notes by Joni Rapo 2024 #
 My aim is to compile the ITM project into WebAssemply using Emscripten.

+For better UNIX support converted backslashes in includes to regular slashes using this: https://unix.stackexchange.com/questions/419842/replacing-backslashes-with-forward-slash-within-double-quotes .

 ## Emscripten Compilation ##

 1. Install and activate emscripten by following the instructions from [Emscripten download](https://emscripten.org/docs/getting_started/downloads.html).